Inclusive, beneficial icebreakers for performers – Ep #20

 And all of those links to this website and more are in the show notes.

 Podcast episodes are about comedy and neurodivergence (mostly autism & ADHD).
 The topics are relevant to comedy, improv, acting, and performance.
-Even if you are not a neurodivergent person, you are doing comedy and performing with us!
+Even if you are not a neurodivergent actor, you are doing comedy, improv, and performing with us!

-Jen deHaan founded StereoForest, Improv Update and NeurodiversityImprov.com.
-She has been a teacher and coach at/with World’s Greatest Improv School (WGIS), Highwire Improv, and Queen City Comedy.
+Jen deHaan is an autistic improv and comedy enthusiast.
+She has taught and coached improv at several schools including World's Greatest Improv School (WGIS) and Queen City Comedy.
 She was also the Online School Director of WGIS.
-She does improv and creates, directs, and produces comedy shows and podcasts such as the ones at StereoForest.
+Jen does improv shows and makes comedy podcasts for small niche audiences such as the one on this site, and a bunch of podcasts and shows delivered on StereoForest.